incubyte/incubyte.github.io/content/blog/write-cleaner-rails-code-with-fear.md

   end
 ```

-Look at that!
 Try wraps our risky JSON parsing operation in a protective bubble.
 Using success and failure pattern
 matching, we can clearly express what should happen in each case.
-If the parsing succeeds, we’ll handle the data,
-if it fails, we pass the error to our error handler.
+If the parsing succeeds, we’ll handle the data.
+If it fails, we pass the error to our error handler.
 No more begin/rescue pyramids!

 ### Making Rails and Fear Work Together